 Morning sickness with twins is an issue for a lot of pregnant women.
 A large study compared women pregnant with twins and women pregnant with singletons.
 The results showed that women pregnant with twins are more at risk of symptoms such as vomiting and nausea.
 They also compared women pregnant with twins based on the sex of their babies.
 The results showed that if the woman was carrying at least one girl, she was more at risk of morning sickness compared with women expecting two boys.
 Women carrying twins are also more at risk of severe symptoms.
-Soon-to-be twin moms are also more at risk of experiencing severe symptoms if they carry at least one girl compared to twin moms carrying two boys.

 Is morning sickness worse with twins?

 Statistically speaking you are more at risk of experiencing severe symptoms if you are pregnant with twins.
 However, some women experience no morning sickness with twins and have perfectly healthy pregnancies.
 If you experience severe symptoms and are struggling keeping food down, you should see your doctor or midwife.
 There are medications that can be used in pregnancy to relieve severe pregnancy symptoms.
 You may also need hospital treatment and IV fluids for dehydration.
 Excessive morning sickness is called hyperemesis gravidarum.
 Unlike regular morning sickness which usually goes away or becomes more tolerable after the first trimester, hyperemesis gravidarum can last the entire pregnancy.

 How early can you get morning sickness with twins?